joyrider3774/Znax/README.md

 period.

 ## How To Play
-The game is fully playable using the mouse and keyboard:
+The game is fully playable using the mouse, keyboard and touchscreen (if you don't resize window):

 ### general

 arrow keys:
 Move in menu's, Move the cursor around while playing.

-enter / mouse button:
+enter / mouse button / finger touch:
 Select a menu option, Select one block.

 Key L: